Order book

 An order book is the list of orders (manual or electronic) that a trading venue (in particular stock exchanges) uses to record the interest of buyers and sellers in a particular financial instrument.
 A matching engine uses the book to determine which orders can be fully or partially executed.

-Order book in securities trading
+In securities trading

 In securities trading, an order book contains the list of buy orders and the list of sell orders.
 For each entry it must keep among others, some means of identifying the party (even if this identification is obscured, as in a dark pool), the number of securities and the price that the buyer or seller are bidding/asking for the particular security.

 Price levels

-When several orders contain the same price, they are referred as a price level, meaning that if, say, a bid comes at that price level, all the sell orders on that price level could potentially fulfill that.
+When several orders contain the same price, they are referred to as being on a price level.
+Practically, this means that if a bid comes at that price level, all the sell orders on that price level could potentially fulfill that.